 Make The Time

-- I chop up some onions and store them in small portions, enough for one curry in my freezer.
+- I chop up some onions and store them in small portions, enough for one curry, in my freezer.
 This saves so much time when I am getting ready to cook.

-- I cut up cucumbers and carrots and keep in containers to have veggies on demand.
+- I cut up cucumbers and carrots and keep them in containers to have veggies on demand.
 It is much easier to eat your nutrients when they are in front of you rather than have them in some obscure corner of the produce drawer.

 - I marinate meats for dinner later on in the week.